Trade Gold Trading

 Since there are no rules set in stone as to where you should set these stop loss levels on a Gold price chart, we follow general guidelines used to help place these stop loss orders correctly.

 Some of the general guidelines used are:1.
 Risk - How much is one willing to lose on a single transaction?
-The general rule is that a Gold trader should never lose more than 2 percent of the total account capital on any one single Gold transaction.
+The general rule is that a trader should never lose more than 2 percent of the total account capital on any one single Gold transaction.

 2. Volatility - this refers to the daily price range of the XAUSUD pair.
 If the Gold pair routinely moves up and down in a range of 100 pips or more over the course of the day, then you cannot set a tight stop loss.
 If you do, you'll be taken out of your position by the normal market volatility.